cedadev/jasmin-workshop/exercises/ex02/README.md

    - Sort all processes per CPU usage by executing `top`
    - To exit the monitoring tool `top` press the keyboard letter `q`
    - Try another utility to list all your processes on the sci server `ps -aux | grep <username>`
 5. Make changes to the Python example and re-execute it
-   - Open the Python script file in a text editor e.g. vim, emacs -See note below-
-   - Decrease the size of the random numbers `nran`from 1024 to 500
+   - Lower the size of the random numbers `nran`from 1024 to 500.
+Use the following command line:\
-   - Save the file and exit the text editor
+     `sed -i 's/nran = 1024/nran = 500/' random-number-gen.py`
    - Execute `python random-number-gen.py`
    - Monitor and note the memory and CPU usage
    - Compare the CPU and memory resources used to generate 1024 and 500 random numbers.
 What can you conclude?

 > [!NOTE]
-> If you are not familiar with using either `vim` or `emacs` editors, just run the following command which does the necessary change for you: (changing the quantity of random numbers)
+> If you are familiar with one of the text editors `vim`, `nano` or `emacs`, then open the file `random-number-gen.py` and edit the variable `nran` and assign 500 instead of 1024.
-> ```
-> sed -i 's/nran = 1024/nran = 500/' random-number-gen.py
-> ```
+> Then save the file and exit the text editor

 ### Questions to test yourself